-Additionally, we issued 1,400,000 incentive stock options, of which 100,000 remain outstanding as of the date hereof (the "Pre-Plan Options" and, together with the Plan Options, the "Stock Options").
-As at the date hereof, Stock Options to acquire an aggregate of 1,529,500 Common Shares (consisting of 100,000 Pre-Plan Options and 1,429,500 Plan Options) at exercise prices of between \$0.10 and \$10.00 per Common Share are outstanding, having been granted by the Corporation to certain directors, officers, employees and consultants of the Corporation.
-Prior to the conversion of the Special Warrants, the number of Common Shares underlying the Stock Options will represent in the aggregate 7.83% of the issued and outstanding Common Shares.
+Additionally, we issued 1,400,000 incentive stock options, of which 100,000 remain outstanding as of the date hereof (the "Pre-Plan Options" and, together with the Plan Options and Options, the "Stock Options").
+As at the date hereof, Stock Options to acquire an aggregate of 1,522,500 Common Shares (consisting of 100,000 Pre-Plan Options, 1,404,500 Plan Options and 18,000 Options) at exercise prices of between \$0.10 and \$10.00 per Common Share are outstanding, having been granted by the Corporation to certain directors, officers, employees and consultants of the Corporation.
+Prior to the conversion of the Special Warrants, the number of Common Shares underlying the Stock Options will represent in the aggregate 7.70% of the issued and outstanding Common Shares.
 We will no longer issue any Stock Options under the Legacy Plan.
 Any new grants will be made under the terms of the LTIP.
+Prior to the listing of our Common Shares on a recognized Canadian exchange, we intend to issue an aggregate of 341,440 Options to employees, directors and consultants.
+See "Prior Sales".

-After the conversion of the Special Warrants, the number of Common Shares underlying Stock Options will represent in the aggregate 7.03% of the issued and outstanding Common Shares and the number of Common Shares underlying the Plan Options will represent in the aggregate 6.57% of the issued and outstanding Common Shares.
-After the conversion of the currently outstanding Special Warrants, the Corporation will be authorized to issue 2,176,730 Plan Options under the Legacy Plan and, given the currently outstanding Plan Options, there will remain for issuance Plan Options to acquire an aggregate of 747,230 Common Shares.
+After the conversion of the Special Warrants, the number of Common Shares underlying Stock Options will represent in the aggregate 6.92% of the issued and outstanding Common Shares and the number of Common Shares underlying the Plan Options will represent in the aggregate 6.39% of the issued and outstanding Common Shares, and the number of Common Shares underlying the Options will represent in the aggregate 0.08% of the issued and outstanding Common Shares.
+After the conversion of the currently outstanding Special Warrants, the Corporation will be authorized to issue 2,199,430 Options under the LTIP and, given the currently outstanding Stock Options, there will remain for issuance Options to acquire an aggregate of 676,930 Common Shares.